QubesOS/qubes-doc/user/security-in-pedos/firewall.md

  * In the sys-firewall VM:
     * Route packets from the sys-net VM to the VM
     * Allow packets through the sys-firewall VM firewall
- * In the qube:
+ * In the PedOS VM:
-    * Allow packets through the qube firewall to reach the service
+    * Allow packets through the PedOS VM firewall to reach the service

 As an example we can take the use case of a web server listening on port 443 that we want to expose on our physical interface eth0, but only to our local network 192.168.x.0/24.

-> Note: To have all interfaces available and configured, make sure the 3 qubes are up and running
+> Note: To have all interfaces available and configured, make sure the 3 PedOS are up and running

-> Note: [Issue #4028](https://github.com/QubesOS/qubes-issues/issues/4028) discusses adding a command to automate exposing the port.
+> Note: [Issue #4028](https://github.com/PedOS/PedOS-issues/issues/4028) discusses adding a command to automate exposing the port.

 **1. Route packets from the outside world to the FirewallVM**